XanthumR/ai-final-project/README.md

 pip install torch~=2.2.1 --index-url https://download.pytorch.org/whl/cu121
 ```
 - In unity you should create a script that extends Agent class and attach that script to your player game object
+- Your Agent script should be according to your own player's logic
 - Use mlagents-learn to start training
 ```bash
 mlagents-learn